hrgarber/board_game_gym/README.md

    Replace `[q_learning/dqn]` with your choice of agent and `[path_to_model_file]` with the path to your trained model file.
 2. Follow the prompts to make moves and interact with the AI.

+### Web Interface

+To play the game using the web interface:

+1. Open the `game_files/index.html` file in a web browser.
+2. Use the buttons to train the AI, start a new game, or reset the board.
+3. Click on the cells to make your moves when playing against the AI.

 ## Running Tests

 To run the tests for this project, use the following command: